PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 	ID1:=System.Guid.NewGuid();
 	System.Text.Encoding.UTF8.GetBytes(ID1.ToString())

+**Note**: If method is asynchronous, meaning it returns an object of type `Type<T>` for some type `T`, the script engine will await for the task to complete, and return the finished result rather than the `Task` object.

 ### Creating objects

 You can create objects using the `Create` function.
 The first parameter contains the class of the object you want to create.
 The following arguments